Adan-Macias/Adan_Portfolio/README.md

 - This project involves deep analysis on any public Youtube video by using available API's.
 - Parsed/Refined nested JSON request using Python data structures.
 - This project is agile and provides different types of API requests on Youtube metadata and provides useful data on target videos.

+# Project 3: Alpha Vantage Stock Quotes
+- Utilizing Alpha Vantage API to retrieve stock attributes and changes.
+- Each stock global quote contains idle time of 12 seconds to fulfill API limitations.
+- This project conatins pre-loaded stock symbol txt file retrieve most common symbols.
+- Stock global quotes are parsed/cleaned and inserted into dataframes to dump data to excel.
+- Stock data is echoed to user for confirmation.